bleeptrack/arci/README.md

 arci uses the [Blue Oak Model 1.0 License](https://blueoakcouncil.org/license/1.0.0)

-We also kindly ask you to mention archi(bleeptrack, Henrike Iglesias) in your performance credits :)
+We also kindly ask you to mention arci(bleeptrack, Henrike Iglesias) in your performance credits :)

 # Thank you!